AlvinYapAbidin/NFL_draftnight_AI_agent/README.md

-Here’s your cleaned-up README with all emojis removed and professional formatting retained:

-⸻

 Fantasy Football Draft Assistant

 An AI-powered assistant that delivers real-time draft recommendations and analysis to help you dominate your fantasy football draft.
 Built with LangGraph and Streamlit, this tool works seamlessly without requiring Yahoo or ESPN API access — simply input picks manually and let AI guide your strategy.